kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Switch to Kreia and enter the cantina again.
 - Use MC to talk to Kiph, Nikko, Riiken, and Dhagon: all 1 spam
-- Enter the Cantna and turn on solo mode.
+- Enter the Cantina and turn on solo mode.
 Stim/Buff up w/ MC and talk to Bakkel to kill her, then loot her.
 - Meanwhile, Run Kreia over to Sakarie at the northern part and talk to her: 1,3,2 for 5k credits
 - Exit with Mandalore, and run MC over to Dhagon again: 1 spam through everything.
 - Exit the Cantina and make your way back to the docks to exit (turn on solo mode through each area and run MC through there)